 Background information

-Each Enterprise Edition transit router has one system route table and supports custom route tables.
-Each Basic Edition transit router has one system route table and does not support custom route tables.
-For more information about how to check the edition of a transit router, see View the edition of a transit router.
+Each Enterprise Edition transit router has a default system route table.
+Enterprise Edition transit routers also support custom route tables.
+Each Basic Edition transit router has a default system route table.
+Basic Edition transit routers do not support custom route tables.
+For more information about transit router editions, see View the edition of a transit router.

-The system route table of an Enterprise Edition transit router is isolated from its custom route tables.
+The system route table of a transit router is isolated from the custom route tables.
 The following content describes the system route table and custom route tables:

-• The system automatically creates the system route table.
+• System route tables are automatically created by the system.
 When you create an Enterprise Edition transit router, the system automatically creates a system route table.

 • You can manually create custom route tables.
 Custom route tables are similar to virtual routing and forwarding (VRF) used by traditional routers.
 A custom route table is isolated from the system route table and other custom route tables.